anshulsamar/anshulsamar.github.io/_texts/psych103.md

 If our institutions accepted anger in lieu of privilege, perhaps things would be different.
 But instead, students in Psych 103 lean into discomfort.
-Usually in school, thoughts and ideas flow into our minds.
-For the first time, we are taking them out and asking, “Why is this here?
+Usually in school, thoughts and ideas flow inwards.
+In Psych 103, students take them out, asking, “Why is this here?
 Should it still be?”

 [//]: #The lack of latter is accompanied